Three Amazing Tools For Roku Development

-As now, you are familiar with their October version, let’s just together take a deeper dive into it!
+As now, you are familiar with their October version, let’s just take a deeper dive into it!

-Stream Tester Tool
+1. Stream Tester Tool

 Digital Right Management – used for access control technologies to limit the use of digital content.

-How to use it?
+How to use a Stream Tester Tool?

-- Now, hit go.
+- Now, hit “go”.

 - If the stream is supported, it will launch within the Roku Stream Tester private channel you just installed on your Roku box.

-Deep Linking Tester Tool
+2. Deep Linking Tester Tool